byu-cpe/ecen520_student/tx_sim/report.md

 **Hours Spent**: # hrs<br>

 ## Summarize any major challenges you had completing this assignment
-* Challenge 1
+* Challenge 1 (Submit at least one challenge for your assignment report)
-* Challenge 2
+* Challenge 2 (If you don't have a second challenge, remove this bullet)

 ## Provide suggestions for improving this assignment (optional)
-  * Suggestion 1 (remove this bullet if you are not providing suggestions)
+  * Suggestion 1 (List 'None' for the bullet item if you are not providing suggestions)

 ## Assignment Specific Responses
     1. Provide a short summary of how much HDL review you had to do to complete the assignment.
 Also, rate your HDL designs skills from 1-10.